 What makes a wrap healthier than a burrito?

-Just people are adding healthier ingredients.
+People are just adding healthier ingredients.
 If you hear wrap, you think health nuts; when you hear burrito, you may think of a wrap covering Mexican food.
 There isn’t much difference in the food unless you change the filling that goes with rice.

 What is a Burrito by definition?

 Rice, beans, lettuce, tomatoes, salsa, corn, and these other ingredients are, by definition, included in a burrito.
 The difference is that the wrap is straightforward.
-There are larger and thicker burritos, which are considered a standard Mexican staple.
-Even though wraps are smaller and vegetable oriented, they are both wrapped in tortillas.
+There are more extensive and thicker burritos, which are considered a standard Mexican staple.
+Even though wraps are smaller and vegetable-oriented, they are wrapped in tortillas.